-At Loyal3 they allow users to invest with only a certain selection companies’ stock with no fees.
+At Loyal3 they allow users to invest with only a certain selection companies’ stock without paying any commissions.
 The other great part is that they allow customers

 After selecting the initial company and amount a new customer wants to invest, all they have to do is review their order, click submit, and they have an account!
 Immediately after account creation the new user is taken to the main account overview page.

 Loyal3’s website layout is very modern and clean.
 They utilize lots of white with some blue and grey, similar to many other companies.
 Their

 website doesn’t have very many functions outside of viewing account performance and picking new investments.
 While this is understandable

 since those are the two main purposes of the site, Loyal3 lacks many of the research and information services that other brokers provide.

 Seeing as they’re a new company, hopefully they will add more features in the future.